Afghanistan Citizens Resettlement Scheme

 - Visa nationals can apply for a visa from any country.
 Details on how to apply for a visa can be found here.

 - We have also provided asylum to thousands of Afghan nationals in addition to current and former locally employed staff in Afghanistan.
 Asylum statistics can be found here.

-British nationals and their family members
+British nationals (or settled persons) and their family members

 - Since the events in Afghanistan last August, thousands of people have been brought to safety in the UK, including British Nationals and their families.